yossef-elmahdy/technical-assessment/quality-versioning-management/README.md

 ## Data Versioning
-It is important to keep the history of data, track any changes happened to it and keep the knoweldege of who are responsible for these changes.
+It is important to keep the history of data, track any changes that happened to it, and keep the knowledge of who is responsible for these changes.
 This can be called ***logging***.

 We can use triggers to achieve this.